AnIdiotsGuide/discordjs-bot-guide/understanding/roles.md

 # Roles and Permissions

 Roles are a powerful feature in Discord, and admittedly have been one of the hardest parts to master in discord.js.
-This walkthrough aims at explaining how roles and permissions work.
+This walk through aims at explaining how roles and permissions work.
 We'll also explore how to use roles to protect your commands.

 ## Role hierarchy